Tarly127/TADA/README.md

 ## How To Use

+A simple example of the usage of the toolkit can be found in `src.main.java.test.BasicTest`, detailing in simple instructions how one can instantiate a `Processor` and Atomic Variables, as well as how to write and read their values.

-This toolkit's functionalities are detailed further in [TADA - A Toolkit for Approximate Distributed Agreement](https://link.springer.com/chapter/10.1007/978-3-031-35260-7_1).
+This toolkit's functionalities are further explored in [TADA - A Toolkit for Approximate Distributed Agreement](https://link.springer.com/chapter/10.1007/978-3-031-35260-7_1).
 Results of the toolkit's performance and correctness are explored in said research paper.
 These results include:

 1. Verifying the performance of the algorithms FCA, SynchDLPSW86 and AsyncDLPSW86 in a scenario with only correct processes;
 2. Assessing the performance of the algorithms FCA, SynchDLPSW86 and AsyncDLPSW86 in the presence of faults;